 Simple enough, right?

 But these choices aren’t there just for the heck of it.
 They can have a big impact on exactly how much you’re spending on your life insurance, and making the wrong choice for your situation could end up costing you big.
+(We can help you compare and buy the right life insurance policy for you here.)

 Paying premiums annually